 The India Heritage Walk Festival, now in its second edition, is back with its month-long celebration of India’s tangible and intangible cultural heritage, led by Sahapedia in partnership with UNESCO.
 With its varied lineup, it explores the diversity that characterises the cultural fabric of our country, such as, food, heritage, nature, art, architecture, and so on.
 There will be walks, talks, workshops and Instameets across India covering a broad spectrum of Indian heritage and culture.
 The festival has scaled in its reach through the inclusion of over 35 cities and more than 100 events across the country.
-Ranging from museums, and historically significant monuments and markets, to explorations of interesting natural landscapes and areas known for their rich cuisine, the programme is curated thematically.
-The focus has been to encourage and increase different forms of engagement with interesting and important heritage spaces, while also ensuring these heritage spaces are made accessible to various audience groups.
-These efforts have also been specially directed towards those groups for whom engagement programmes in heritage spaces are commonly unavailable, such as children, the differently-abled, those from economically disadvantaged backgrounds, for instance.
-We have also curated specific walks and events with specific user groups in mind, such as students, travelers, local residents, professional groups such as photographers, conservationists, and so on.
+Ranging from museums, historically significant monuments and markets, to explorations of interesting natural landscapes and areas known for their rich cuisine, to women-oriented narratives, the programme is curated thematically.
+The focus has been to encourage and increase different forms of engagement with interesting and important heritage spaces, while also ensuring that these heritage spaces are made accessible to various audience groups.
+These efforts have also been specially directed towards those groups for whom engagement programmes in heritage spaces are commonly unavailable, such as children, the differently-abled, and those from economically disadvantaged backgrounds.
+We have also curated special walks and events with specific user groups in mind, such as students, travellers, local residents, and professional groups such as photographers, conservationists, and so on.
 Through the festival, Sahapedia and UNESCO aim to highlight these issues to other institutions in the culture space and emphasise the need to make heritage spaces more interesting and inclusive.